julesukco/learningfast/content/posts/using-superhuman.md

 src = ""

 +++
+# Does Superhuman give the perfect email experience?

 Superhuman is a new email client.
 It is supposedly a massive leap forward in how you work with your email.
+Will Superhuman revolutionize how I work with email?
 It's certainly a luxury item, at $30 per month, when most email clients are free.
 So is it that good?
 What does it teach us about using email?
 Can I replicate it for less money?

 1. Customer service is amazing.
 Live, in-person onboarding.
 Personalized video from support team lead.
 Super easy to submit questions and feedback to the team.
 Replicate: No.
 2. Keystrokes enable all functionality on the desktop - makes it seem very quick to move through emails.
 Replicate: Keyboard Maestro could help - but not to the same experience as it is so ingrained into the product.